jundalisay/superb/content/en/research/smith/jurisprudence/part-2/section-2/chapter-9.md

 He proposed some regulations to prevent our ruin from our loss in the balance of trade.
 If the government had been so foolish as to have complied with, they would more probably have impoverished the nation.

 Mr. Hume published some essays showing the absurdity of these and other such doctrines.
 He proves very ingeniously that money always bears a certain proportion to the amount of commodities in every country.
-Whenever money is accumulated beyond the proportion of commodities=
+Whenever money is accumulated beyond the proportion of commodities:
 - the price of goods will necessarily rise
 - this reduces the country's exports which are undersold overseas
 - this causes the country's money go to overseas to correct the over-accumulation